DhaariniG/Snake_Ladders/README.md

 ## Assumptions
 * Maximum of two stairs can originate from the same cell; the closest stair to the flag is chosen.
-* Infinite loops from stairs/poles are detected and the player is moved to their starting cell, keeping their movement points.
+* Infinite loops are detected and the player is moved to their starting cell, keeping their movement points.
-* Movement points are capped at a maximum value of 250
+* Movement points are capped at a maximum value of 250.
-* Walls are straight
+* Walls are straight.
 * No stairs or poles originate from or go to the Bawana area or Standing area.
-* Stairs that go from floor 0 to floor 2 always cross floor 1 through a void space
+* Stairs that go from floor 0 to floor 2 always cross floor 1 through a void space.
+* No stair or pole can go through walls or void space.

 ## Compile and Run